joanbruna/MathsDL-spring18/README.md

   * LT: [Marc Lanctot’s Thesis](http://mlanctot.info/files/papers/PhD_Thesis_MarcLanctot.pdf)
   * ICRM: [Introduction to Counterfactual Regret Minimization](http://modelai.gettysburg.edu/2013/cfr/cfr.pdf)

+* Class 2: Optimality and Equilibrium
+  * Motivation: How do you reason about games?
+The best strategy in multi-agent scenario depends on the choices of others.
+Game theory deals with this problem by identifying subsets of outcomes called solution concepts, of which fundamental ones are the Nash Equilibrium, Pareto Optimality, and Correlated Equilibrium.
+  * Required Reading:
+    * MAS Sections 3.3, 3.4.5, 3.4.7, 4.1, 4.2.4, 4.3, 4.6
+    * LT Section 2.1.1
+  * Optional Reading:
+    * The rest of section 3.4 in MAS.
+  * Questions:
+    * Why must every game have a Pareto Optimal strategy?
+    * Why must there always exist at least one Pareto Optimal Strategy in which all players adopt pure strategies?
+    * Why in common-payoff games do all Pareto optimal strategies have the same payoff?
+    * Why does definition 3.3.12 imply that the vertices of a simplex must all receive the same labels?
+    * Why in definition 3.4.12 does it not matter that the mapping is to pure strategies rather than a mixed strategy?
+    * Take your favorite normal-form game, find a Nash Equilibrium, and then find a corresponding Correlated Equilibrium.

 * Class 1: Normal-Form Games & Poker
   * Motivation: Normal-Form games are the backbone for many of the techniques that later were used in DeepStack and Libratus.
 Understanding them will be a necessary foundation to understanding the innovations they presented.
   * Required Reading: